jadengong/jadengong/README.md

-# About Me
+# About Me :100:

-Hey, my name is Jaden Ong and I'm a second year computer science student @ SDSU!
+Hey, my name is Jaden and I'm a second year computer science student @ SDSU!